 - Medical suspension hearing.

 The hearing will take place at a local California DMV driver safety office.
-It will be conducted by a DMV hearing officer.16
+It will be conducted by a DMV driver safety hearing officer.16

 Hearing locations are accessible to persons with disabilities.
 The DMV will also do its best to reasonably accommodate special needs with advance notice.